 Bilbao cruise terminal

 In summer 2016 (April through June) was built the reinforced concrete structure.
 Works included foundation and forging of the terminal building's mezzanine and first floor.

-- The new cruise ship terminal project also included upgrading the pier with a long-stay parking (capacity 222 cars).
-The parking can also be used by Bilbao residents when there are no docked cruise ships).
+Bilbao's new cruise terminal project also included upgrading the existing pier with long-stay parking (capacity 222 cars).
+The parking can also be used by Bilbao residents in no-ship days (when there are no docked cruise ships).

 Port Bilbao cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Bilbao, Spain.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |24 July, 2020|

 Cargo shipping services between the UK and mainland Europe received COVID-19/Coronavirus subsidy on Monday, May 18, with a UK government GBP 35...May 19, 2020

 Ireland's Government is setting aside EUR 15 million to ensure the continued operation of 5 ferry routes from Dublin and Rosslare for at least 3...April 8, 2020